Blue Heelers: Overview

 Blue Heelers was first aired on 18 January 1994, with the episode "A Woman's Place".
-The last episode, episode #510 titled "One More Day" aired on 4 June 2006.
+The last episode, episode #510 titled "One Day More" aired on 4 June 2006.
 The series was produced by Southern Star Group for the Seven Network.
 During its 13-season run it won a total of 32 awards and was nominated for a further 50.
 This included 25 Logie Awards, five of which were the Gold Logie, the most coveted television award in Australia.

 As well as everyday policing matters, the series deals with many controversial and "touchy" subjects.
 The series was the first to examine the stressful world of young police officers who are "thrown into the deep end where they are left to sink or swim".

 Police procedurals were enormously popular in Australia in the 1960s and 1970s, but by the 1980s they had been replaced by home-grown soap operas and mini-series, like Neighbours and Home and Away.

 Blue Heelers, however, was Australia's most popular television drama while it lasted.
 The series drew more than 2.5 million viewers every week at its peak.
 Along with the long-running Crawford Productions series Homicide, Blue Heelers holds the Australian record for most episodes produced of a weekly prime-time drama.
 It was also nearly the longest-running series, but Homicide lasted one calendar month longer and, due to five feature-length episodes, had more time on air.

 Blue Heelers was sold to 108 territories and gained international recognition in the UK, Ireland, New Zealand, Canada and other countries.

 The series launched the careers of many Australian actors, such as Lisa McCune, Grant Bowler, Ditch Davey, Rachel Gordon, Tasma Walton, Charlie Clausen and Jane Allsop.
 While many of these actors are still best known for their work on Blue Heelers, some have gone on to bigger roles.
 Many other actors of today also appeared in guest roles, including Hugh Jackman, Charles 'Bud' Tingwell, Peter O'Brien, John Howard and Robert Rabiah.

 John Wood, alongside Julie Nihill remained the only actors with Blue Heelers to remain during its entire 12-year run, portraying Senior Sergeant Tom Croydon and publican Chris Riley respectively.